U.S. flag

 Disease or Syndrome

-COXPD8 is an autosomal recessive disorder due to dysfunction of the mitochondrial respiratory chain.
+Combined oxidative phosphorylation deficiency-8 (COXPD8) is an autosomal recessive disorder caused by dysfunction of the mitochondrial respiratory chain.
 The main clinical manifestation is a lethal infantile hypertrophic cardiomyopathy, but there may also be subtle skeletal muscle and brain involvement.
 Biochemical studies show combined respiratory chain complex deficiencies in complexes I, III, and IV in cardiac muscle, skeletal muscle, and brain.
 The liver is not affected (summary by Gotz et al., 2011).
 For a discussion of genetic heterogeneity of combined oxidative phosphorylation deficiency, see COXPD1 (609060).

 Cardiomyopathy, dilated, 2c